-(Update on July 24, 2020: The Wall Street Journal reports that chemicals in our sunscreen may be building up in our bodies faster than we thought, so natural alternatives may be a relief at least for lower sunlight exposures and everyday use.)
+Last summer 2020, The Wall Street Journal reports that chemicals in our sunscreen may be building up in our bodies faster than we thought, so natural alternatives may be a relief at least for lower sunlight exposures and everyday use.

 I wasn’t surprised when my dermatologist told me I had two basel cell carcinomas that had best be removed.
 Skin cancer from those old sunburns?
 Probably, says the doctor.

 Naturally, I never risk exposing my skin to the sun anymore, unless I slather on plenty of sunscreen before leaving the house.
 But commercial sunscreens are so far from natural – see the scary list of chemicals that they contain – that I was happy to find an inexpensive and effective natural sunscreen I can make by myself.

 I can’t say how much sun protection factor this lotion has.
 I can say that I’m quite fair-skinned and burn easily, but using the lotion, I stay burn-free – as long as I reapply it every couple of hours, which is true of commercial sunscreens also.

 The tea-based lotion initially feels greasy.
 But once massaged on, it withstands water and sweat.
 It nourishes the skin, too, leaving it supple and soft.